 Traversing the landscape of the Internet is a risk.
 Think of the risk of a daily commute to work.
 Thousands of accidents happen every year with varying consequences, but people still drive to work every day.
 Many take specific precautions, such as wearing seat belts or taking a less-traveled route, but risk still exists.
 It is the same on the Internet.
 You may use your credit card to buy things from a major retailer’s website but be hesitant about using the “shopping cart” for an online business you know nothing about.
 However, data breaches happen with the big companies too.

-It is safe to say that people rarely read privacy policies for any organization.
+It is safe to say that people rarely read privacy policies for any wesbite.
 Being aware of that, we wanted to write this one in a way that educates you about our policies as well as giving you insight into general facts of how your information gets spread far and wide any time you are use the Internet.

 Who we are

 Our website address is: http://blainesburgbiblechurch.org.
 We also own www.blainesburgbiblechurch.com that redirects to the dot org URL.

 What personal data we collect and why we collect it